chris-carela/facebook-web-selenium-testng/README.md

 **_(README EDITING IN PROGRESS)_**

+### Summary:

-Automation project built using Page Object Model, Selenium, and TestNG.
+This project is a web automation framework example built using Page Object Model, Selenium, and TestNG.
+The test cases included cover 3 different scenarios:
+1. Successfully logging into an existing Facebook account (correct credentials)
+2. Unsuccessfully logging into an existing Facebook account (incorrect credentials)
+3. Creating a new account

 ### Features:

 - Selenium
 - ChromeDriver (Google Chrome browser)
 - GeckDriver (Mozilla Firefox browser)
 - TestNG